 Would you like to join a group for a hike?
-GMC’s fourteen sections lead outings every week all over Vermont.
-Check out our calendar to join them.
+Typically, GMC’s fourteen sections lead outings every week all over Vermont.

 Below are some suggested winter hikes around Vermont, all of which can be found in GMC guidebooks.
 GMC’s Winter Hiking Guide has hikes particularly well suited to winter.
-GMC’s Day Hiker’s Guide describes more than 150 trails to mountains, scenic ponds and waterfalls, and nature trails in the Green Mountains and beyond.
 In the Long Trail Guide, you will find detailed maps and descriptions of the Long Trail System and the Appalachian Trail in Vermont, suggested day hikes, shelter descriptions, and public campgrounds near the trail.
-The Walker’s Guide to Vermont includes shorter walks and leisurely rambles around the state.

 Northern: